Golden-brown zucchini parmesan fritters on tray

 I prefer to grate some fresh Parmigiano Reggiano.
 This step is optional, but it really contributes to the taste of the zucchini parmesan fritters.
 Freshly grated Parmesan is very flavorful and aromatic.
 However, grated ready-to-use Parmesan will do the trick.

 Then, using a spoon, create small piles of finely grated Parmigiano directly on the paper, spacing them well apart.
 These will melt and spread slightly, so leave room between each one.
 The Parmigiano acts as a base rather than an ingredient mixed into the batter.
-As it melts, it forms a crisp, savoury layer that anchors the fritters.
+As it melts, it forms a crisp, savory layer that anchors the fritters.

 Then, shape the fritters.
 Using your hands or an ice-cream scoop, portion the rested mixture into compact balls.
 Gently roll them just enough to hold their shape, without compressing them too tightly.
 Aim for uniform size so the fritters bake evenly.